dexie-space/chia-seeder-light/README.md

 ```

 Note: To operate on port 53, chia-seeder-light must run as root.
 Alternatively configure firewall rules to forward traffic to the appropriate port.

+## How it works

+This seeder takes a graceful approach to crawling the network.
+On startup, it either uses a specified entry node or discovers initial peers through other DNS seeders.
+It then connects to each discovered peer using the chia protocol to verify they're reachable and requests their peer list.

+Discovered peers and their status (reachable/unreachable) are tracked in a SQLite database and periodically rechecked.

+Take a look at the [config.rs](src/config.rs) to fine tune the behavior according to your needs.